deis/deis/docs/installing_deis/register-admin-user.rst

 Now that the client is installed, create a user account on the Deis :ref:`Controller`.

 .. important:: First User Gets Admin
-   The first user to register with Deis receives "superuser" priviledges.
+   The first user to register with Deis receives "superuser" privileges.

 .. code-block:: console